ApparenticBubbles/Corp/README.md

-# Corp
+# Corp Bot
-Corp is a bot that has
+A bot that has
 *Moderation
 *Fun
 *Basic Commands.